A parent’s guide to immunization information on the Internet

 - Remember that not all “studies” or “reports” are necessarily reliable.
 The CPS has more detailed information on how to judge medical claims on the Internet.

-5. Is the site certified by the Health On the Net Foundation or the World Health Organization?
+5. Is the site listed by the World Health Organization as a trustworthy resource?

 6. What are some signs that a website might not have a balanced point of view?